-In Oxford, we sometimes perform a “posterior STARR”, removing the redundant back wall of the rectum in the occasional symptomatic patient in whom this is still not well supported after laparoscopic ventral rectopexy.
+A “posterior STARR” is sometimes performed, removing the redundant back wall of the rectum in the occasional symptomatic patient in whom this is still not well supported after laparoscopic ventral rectopexy.

 WHAT TESTS ARE NECESSARY BEFORE THE OPERATION?

-We will need to see you in clinic to assess your symptoms and to perform an examination.
+You will need to see your surgeon in clinic to assess your symptoms and to perform an examination.
 Many patients having this operation will need an endoscopic (telescope) test on the bowel.
 We will also perform studies on the anal sphincter to look at its structure and function (anorectal physiology and ultrasound) and transit studies and a proctogram.